High rate precision experiments in particle and hadron physics

 Amplitude analysis is a core technology to extract the hadron spectrum from collision data, e.g. form the BES III experiment.
 We are involved in implementing and optimizing novel models in the analysis and applying them to interesting channels in the BES III data.

 We are located at the Institute of Nuclear Physics in Mainz, where we have the unique opportunity of using the MAMI electron accelerator for detector tests and will receive the new MESA accelerator driving the beam for P2.

-Our Mu3e activities are funded by a DFG Emmy Noether grant.
 The activities in P2 and BES III are supported by the DFG collaborative research centre (SFB) 1044.